NanoAvionics

-NanoAvionics Corp is an advanced small satellite bus manufacturer and mission integrator founded as a spin-off from Vilnius University, Lithuania in 2014.
+NanoAvionics Corp is a small satellite bus manufacturer and mission integrator founded as a spin-off from Vilnius University, Lithuania in 2014.

 Overview

 The company specializes in production of small satellite buses and development of commercial and scientific satellite missions: mission design, hardware assembly, integration and verification, testing campaigns, standardized products (highly integrated communication, on-board computer, attitude determination and control systems, solar panels, structural elements), modular chemical propulsion systems.
 It markets four multipurpose satellite buses: M16P, M12P, M6P and M3P made to confirm to 16U, 12U, 6U and 3U Cubesat standards correspondingly.
 Also, it offers modular microsatellite bus MP42 (up to 115 kg).

 In 2018, AST & Science acquired a controlling interest in NanoAvionics, and its CEO Abel Avellan became chairman of the board.

 In 2022, Kongsberg Gruppen acquired 77 per cent of the company.
-AST & Science divested all its shares, while the management of NanoAvionics retained 23 per cent.
+AST & Science divested all its shares, while the management of NanoAvionics retained 23 percent.